sanctuuary/APE_readthedocs/README.md

 # APE Readthedocs Repo

-The reository is used to provide detailed documentation on how to use APE (https://github.com/sanctuuary/APE) library.
+The repository is used to provide detailed documentation on how to use the [APE library](https://github.com/sanctuuary/APE).

+## Building

+Building these docs requires [Sphinx](https://www.sphinx-doc.org/en/master/index.html).

+To build the docs yourself, run `make` to see a list of possible output targets.
+For example, run `make html` to make standalone HTML files.